FragHub/Rules/fragadelphia_rules_and_regulations.md

 ### 5.1 Player Form Submission Failure

-* 5.1.1 Teams that fail to submit their team form properly and on time may incur the following penalties: loss of bans during map vetos and loss of picks during map vetos.
+* 5.1.1 Teams that fail to submit their team form properly and on time may incur the following penalties: loss of bans during map vetoes and loss of picks during map vetoes.

 ### 5.2 Punctuality